legal resources necessary to hold negligent facilities accountable.

 In a summary statement of deficiencies dated June 2, 2016, the state survey investigators noted that the nursing home had failed to “ensure the environment was safe as evidenced by unsecured chemicals at the bedside for one of fifty-four residents.”
 The investigators reviewed the facility’s policy titled: Storage of Supplies and Equipment that reads in part: “Hazardous [and] toxic materials must be stored.”

 The state investigators observed a resident’s room and saw “a can of air freshener sitting on the overbed table next to the breakfast tray” once at 8:15 AM and again at 4:15 PM on May 31, 2016, and at 7:42 AM on the following day.
 The investigators interviewed the Director of Nursing who confirmed that it is unacceptable “to have air freshener stored at the bedside.”

 If you believe your loved one has been harmed or injured while a resident at Douglas Health and Rehabilitation Center, call the Tennessee nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Gibson County victims of mistreatment living in long-term facilities including nursing homes in Milan.
+Our network of attorneys fights aggressively on behalf of Gibson County victims of mistreatment living in long-term facilities including nursing homes in Milan.